Finland under Swedish rule: Finland as part of the Kingdom of Sweden

-The countryside and cities
+Countryside and cities

 Unlike the situation in central Europe, peasants in Sweden were free and feudalism never developed in the Swedish realm in the proportion it did in central Europe.
 The local government was based on local settlements (socken) and parishes in the countryside.

 In the medieval times, the concept of cities was introduced to Finland.
 The bourgeoisie living in the cities, such as merchants and handicraft workers, only represented a small part of the population.
-The most important mediaeval cities in Finland were Turku and Viipuri.
-Other cities were Naantali, Rauma, Ulvila and Porvoo.
-Faraway trade in Finland and other Nordic countries in the mediaeval times was mostly in the hands of German Hanseatic League merchants and as such a significant portion of the bourgeoisie in Turku and Viipuri were Germans.
+The most important medieval cities in Finland were Turku (in Swedish Åbo) and Viipuri (Viborg).
+Other cities were Naantali (Nådendal), Rauma (Raumå), Ulvila (Ulfsby) and Porvoo (Borgå).
+Faraway trade in Finland and other Nordic countries in the medieval times was mostly in the hands of German Hanseatic League merchants and as such a significant portion of the bourgeoisie in Turku and Viipuri were Germans.
 In cities, the local government was in the hands of a court led by a mayor.

-The frälse
+Frälse

-The Ordinance of Alsnö, given during the reign of Magnus III of Sweden, established a small secular frälse (Finnish: rälssi) or nobility, freed from tax, in Sweden and Finland in 1280.
+The Ordinance of Alsnö, given during the reign of King Magnus Ladulås, established a small secular frälse (Finnish: rälssi) or nobility, freed from tax, in Sweden and Finland in 1280.
 The spiritual frälse meant spiritual people who were exempt from paying tax to the secular government (such as priests, nuns and beggar brothers).